LivXue/MC-DPGMM/README.md

 ## Multi-view Clustering With Unknown Cluster Number

-This repository contains the author's implementation in PyTorch for the TPAMI submission "Multi-view Clustering With Unknown Cluster Number".
+This repository contains the author's implementation in PyTorch for "Multi-view Clustering With Unknown Cluster Number".

 ## Dependencies